pytorch/xla/API_GUIDE.md

 Lazy execution is generally invisible to the caller.
 PyTorch/XLA automatically constructs the graphs, sends them to XLA devices, and synchronizes when copying data between an XLA device and the CPU.
 Inserting a barrier when taking an optimizer step explicitly synchronizes the CPU and the XLA device.
+For more information about our lazy tensor design, you can read [this paper](https://arxiv.org/pdf/2102.13267.pdf).

 ### XLA Tensors and bFloat16